Medical and Healthcare Education MSc

 Funding

-Your course can be fully funded by the new Postgraduate Student Loans now available (subject to eligibility).
+Your masters in medical education can be fully funded by the new Postgraduate Student Loans now available (subject to eligibility).

 We offer payment by instalments, so you can spread the cost of studying with us.